Betting Patterns and Tactics to Win in Craps

 2The Concept of the 5 Count Method

-The concept of the 5 Count Method is very simple – with it, players wait for the shooter to roll 5 point numbers before they make a bet.
-Then, they stick to the Pass Line and Come bets (alternatively, to the Don’t Pass and Don’t Come bets) and support them with maximum Odds.
-According to the author, players should bet on up to three numbers, i.e. they should make one Pass Line bet and continue with two Come bets.
-However, bettors could have as many numbers working for them as they want – 2, 3, or 4.
+The concept of the 5 Count Method is very simple – with it, players wait for the shooter to roll five point numbers before placing a bet.
+They then stick to the Pass Line and Come bets (or alternatively, to the Don’t Pass and Don’t Come bets) and support them with maximum Odds.
+According to the author, players should bet on up to three numbers; that is, make one Pass Line bet and follow it with two Come bets.
+However, bettors may have as many numbers working for them as they want – 2, 3, or 4.

 It is also possible to make Place bets on 6 or 8, or both.
-The particular choice of wagers would depend on the size of the player’s bankroll.
-Those with a large enough bankroll could also bet on all point numbers that have not been covered by the Pass and Come bets, as well.
-As you can see, this is not a strict system for betting but it is still considered controversial among the gambling community due to the practically non-provable idea that you can identify “lucky” shooters.
+The particular choice of wagers depends on the size of the player’s bankroll.
+Those with a large enough bankroll could also bet on all point numbers that have not been covered by the Pass and Come bets as well.
+As you can see, this is not a strict betting system, but it is still considered controversial among the gambling community because of the practically unprovable idea that you can identify “lucky” shooters.
 Moreover, the system has received even more criticism over the concept of “rhythmic rollers” – craps players who are said to be skilled at dice control.

 3Is it Effective?

-Although researchers are highly skeptical of the effectiveness of this system, they all agree on one thing – that the 5 Count Method is completely harmless in comparison with the vast majority of craps systems and strategies developed in the past few decades.
-Indeed, this method is very safe, especially if players bet the table minimum and opt for double or triple rather than maximum Odds.
+Although researchers are highly skeptical of this system’s effectiveness, they all agree on one thing – the 5 Count Method is completely harmless compared with the vast majority of craps systems and strategies developed over the past few decades.
+Indeed, this method is very safe, especially if players wager the table minimum and opt for double or triple Odds rather than the maximum.
 It is, in fact, a great alternative to the complex betting patterns used by skilled gamblers.

-By counting to the fifth point to make a bet, less experienced players can learn how to control their betting.
-Often, novices start placing chips chaotically on the table or try applying some advanced strategy that requires tracking several multi-roll bets at a time.
-In almost all cases, this ends in losing their entire bankroll within an hour.
-The 5 Count Method prevents this from happening and helps players last longer on the craps table even if they have smaller bankrolls.
+By counting to the fifth point before making a bet, less-experienced players can learn how to control their wagering.
+Often, novices start placing chips chaotically on the table or try to apply an advanced strategy that requires tracking several multi-roll bets at a time.
+In almost all cases, this ends with their entire bankroll disappearing within an hour.
+The 5 Count Method prevents this from happening and helps players last longer at the craps table even if they have smaller bankrolls.
 It does not, however, change the odds of the game at all.

 Combining Bets with Low House Edge

-Some craps players use the so-called hedge betting, believing that they can protect one bet with another.
-Others believe that the more chips the larger portion of the betting layout they cover with bets, the higher their chances of winning.
-Many experienced players use the complex patterns and systems based on the Pass Line and the Don’t Pass bets.
-None of these strategies, however, can guarantee long-term profits on the craps table.
+Some craps players use so-called hedge betting, believing they can protect one bet with another.
+Others think that the more chips – and therefore the larger portion of the betting layout – they cover, the better their chances of winning.
+Many experienced players employ complex patterns and systems based on the Pass Line and Don’t Pass bets.
+None of these strategies, however, can guarantee long-term profits at the craps table.

-In reality, this is a game based on chance and most of the time, players are expected to lose since the house has an overall advantage over them.
-Although the house edge is a purely theoretical concept, it has very real consequences – it shows the average loss players can incur over time and how likely they are to win or lose when making certain bets.
-This is why the most effective approach would be sticking to the types of wagers that offer the tiniest house edge.
+In reality, craps is a game of chance, and most of the time players are expected to lose because the house has an overall advantage over them.
+Although the house edge is a purely theoretical concept, its consequences are very real – it shows the average loss players can incur over time and how likely they are to win or lose when making certain bets.
+For that reason, the most effective approach is sticking to the types of wagers that offer the tiniest house edge.

 Moreover, some experienced craps players rely on different combinations of bets to keep the game interesting, while maintaining the risk of losing very low.
-However, some strategies are more effective than others and certain combinations of bets only seem to be working in favor of the player.
+However, some strategies are more effective than others, and certain combinations of bets only appear to benefit the player.

 Pass Line and Don’t Pass Bets